DivyaGV22/Alpha---UOLCSSC-Hackathon-2025/Alpha Chatbot/README.md

 ### Adjusting Persona

-Edit the `systemPrompt` in `chatbot.js` to modify Alpha's tone and behavior.
+Edit the `systemPrompt` in `chatbot.js` to modify Alpha's tone and behaviour.

 ## 🐛 Troubleshooting